PaulHBartley/mkproj/README.md

 `$ mkvenv`  <-- child #1
 `$ mkrepo`  <-- child #2
  <br>
-The parent function, `$ mkproj`, relies on its two child functions to operate.
-The child functions can do things independently.
+The parent function, `$ mkproj`, relies on its two child functions to operate, whereas the child functions can do things independently.
 How convenient.
 <br>
-Let's look at what this trio of functions can do together.
+Let's look at what this trio of functions can accomplish together.

   <br>